qiushiyan/math-foundations/docs/svd.md

 $$</div>\EndKnitrBlock{definition}

 For this reason, the pseudoinverse $A^{+}$ is also called moore-penrose inverse.
-It's important to realize the existence and uniqueness (which we do not prove here) of a pseudoinverse.
-There is one precise pseudoinverse $A^{+}$ existing for any matrix $A$ satisfying the 4 properties.
+It's important to realize the existence and uniqueness (which we do not prove here) of a pseudoinverse. **There is one precise pseudoinverse $A^{+}$ existing for any matrix $A$ satisfying the 4 properties**.
 If we find a pseudoinverse, it is the pseudoinverse.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">A matrix satisfying the first condition of the definition is known as a *generalized inverse*.
-If the matrix also satisfies the second definition, it is called a generalized reflexive inverse.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">A matrix satisfying the first condition of the definition is known as a *generalized inverse*, denoted by $A^{-}$.
+If the matrix also satisfies the second definition, it is called a *generalized reflexive inverse*.
 Generalized inverses always exist but are not in general unique.
 Uniqueness is a consequence of the last two conditions.

 It follows that the pseudoinverse is a stricter kind of generalized inverse. </div>\EndKnitrBlock{rmdnote}

+Note that this definition only gives criterion of the pseudoinverse, but not a formula for computing it.
+The following corollary will lead us to a computationally simple and accurate way to compute the pseudoinverse using the SVD.

 \BeginKnitrBlock{corollary}<div class="corollary"><span class="corollary" id="cor:unnamed-chunk-6"><strong>(\#cor:unnamed-chunk-6) </strong></span>The pseudoinverse of any diagonal $m \times n$ matrix $\Lambda$ with $r$ nonzero entries